 Sprint Waste was formed in 2006 with a handful of trucks and just 15 employees.
-Since then, they have grown to more than 600 employees, with locations across Texas and Louisiana.
-Named one of the Houston Business Journal’s Fast 100 Growing Companies four years in a row, Sprint Waste works with some of the largest industrial plants and refineries in the country, including ExxonMobil, Marathon, and Phillips 66.
+Since then, they have grown to more than 600 employees, with locations across the southern United States.
+Sprint Waste works with some of the largest industrial plants and refineries in the country, including ExxonMobil, Marathon, and Phillips 66.
 They continue to win these contracts because of their breadth of services, stellar customer experience, and commitment to safety.

 “Safety is not only important to us because we want our employees and our community to be safe—our customers won't do business with us unless we are safe,” said Dave Nelson, President of Sprint Waste.
 “That’s why we get the latest safety technology on our trucks, such as disc brakes, anti-rollover protection—and, of course, Samsara.”